noumanirshad/AI_Automate_Email_Response/README.md

 # AI_Automate_Email_Response
 This project aims to automate repetitive email inquiries using AI.
 It leverages IMAP, analyzes email content, suggests responses, and learns from user feedback.
 This improves efficiency, consistency, and scalability.

+This source code for a web-based software solution designed to streamline and automate the process of handling repetitive email inquiries received at a company's info@ email address.
+Leveraging IMAP functionality and artificial intelligence (AI), the system extracts incoming emails, analyzes them, and provides suggested responses.
+Over time, through user feedback and interaction, the AI continuously learns and improves its accuracy, ultimately enabling the automation of responses to certain inquiries.

 # Key Features:

 * IMAP integration for retrieving incoming emails